-AKVIS Refocus can work independently as a standalone program or as a plugin to a photo editor.
+AKVIS Refocus AI can work independently as a standalone program or as a plugin to a photo editor.

 To launch the standalone version, run the program directly:

 On a Windows computer - select it from the Start menu or use the program's shortcut.